Resources

 Pain Scale

 Your pet may be in more pain that you think.
-These downloadable charts can help you determine the level of pain that your pet is struggling with.
+These downloadable charts can help you determine the level of pain that your pet is struggling with:

-While not every pet follows the same path in decline, this graph depicts common end of life decline trajectories for those pets dealing with cancer, organ failure, or simply comorbidities that go along with old age and can help inform and prepare us to support them.
+While not every pet follows the same path in decline, this graph depicts common end of life decline trajectories for those pets dealing with cancer, organ failure, or simply comorbidities that go along with old age, and can help inform and prepare us to support them.

 Grief Support

 To lose a beloved pet is to lose a family member and these feelings can be overwhelming.
-To compound this, we live in a society that doesn't always recognize the significance of this loss for many.
-So much so that our industry has begun to call this phenomenon "disenfranchised grief" because surrounding messaging (even from those well intentioned) can sometimes convey that we shouldn't take it so hard because they were "just a pet".
+To compound this, we live in a society that doesn't always recognize the significance of this loss for many—so much so that our industry has begun to call this phenomenon "disenfranchised grief," because surrounding messaging (even from those well-intentioned) can sometimes convey that we shouldn't take it so hard because they were "just a pet."

 But of course they weren't!
 We are not trained psychologists, but we understand the weight of this grief and the need for support, having gone through it ourselves.
 Listed below are websites that can assist individuals and families:

-Educational and Support Resources
+Education and Support Services

-- Veterinary Partner: Articles and Information to help you with your pet needs.
+- Veterinary Partner: Articles and Information to help you with your pet needs

 - West Coast Pet Memorial: Provider of Pet Memorial Urns and other items.